jacobsimpson/nvim-example-python-plugin/README.md

 The next thing to do is to initialize the manifest for the Python part of the plugin.
 The manifest is a cache that Vim keeps of the interface implemented by the Python part of the plugin.
-The functions and commands it interfaces.
+The functions and commands it implements.

 To initialize the manifest, execute:

 ```VimL
 :UpdateRemotePlugins
 ```

+**NOTE:** After initializing the manifest, you must restart neovim for the python functions be be available.

 ### <a id="testing"></a>Testing the New Plugin